Skip to content Back to Top

 (907) 262-0328

-UAA Kenai College provides services to out-of-school youth ages 16-24, who face barriers to education and career advancement.
-The college supports participants in high school equivalency attainment, connections with employers and in-demand occupations, work experience and career exploration opportunities, and postsecondary education and training .
-Support services are available to ensure participant success in training.
+UAA Kenai College offers services to out-of-school youth ages 16-24 who face barriers to education and career advancement.
+The college helps participants achieve high school equivalency, connect with employers in in-demand occupations, access work experience and career exploration opportunities, and pursue postsecondary education and training.
+Support services are provided to ensure participants' success throughout their training

 Yukon Delta Fisheries Development Association